scylladb/scylladb/docs/operating-scylla/procedures/tips/production-readiness.rst

    For additional information:

-   * Refer to :doc:`Gossip in Scylla </kb/gossip/>`
+   * Refer to :doc:`Gossip in ScyllaDB </kb/gossip/>`
    * Follow the :doc:`How to Switch Snitches </operating-scylla/procedures/config-change/switch-snitch/>` procedure if required.
-   * Take a course at `Scylla University on Gossip <https://university.scylladb.com/courses/scylla-essentials-overview/lessons/architecture/topic/gossip/>`_
+   * Take a course at `ScyllaDB University on Gossip <https://university.scylladb.com/courses/scylla-essentials-overview/lessons/architecture/topic/gossip/>`_

 #.
 Use the correct Data Replication strategy.